Lacerations - liquid bandage

 If the cut is minor, a liquid bandage (liquid adhesive) can be used on the cut to close the wound and help stop bleeding.

 These products are waterproof, so you can shower or bathe without worry.
-Try not to scrub the site.
-Doing so may loosen the seal or even remove the adhesive completely.

-Applying and caring for a liquid bandage
+Applying and Caring for a Liquid Bandage

 With clean hands or a clean towel, wash the area of the cut with cold water and soap.
 Dry with a clean towel.
 Make sure the site is completely dry.